PowerShell/PSResourceGet/help/Unregister-PSResourceRepository.md

 ```

 ## DESCRIPTION
-The Unregister-PSResourceRepository cmdlet replaces the Unregister-PSRepository cmdlet from V2.
-It unregisters a repository for the current user.
+The Unregister-PSResourceRepository cmdlet unregisters a repository for the current user.

 ## EXAMPLES